Pain Neuroscience Education for Medical Providers

 - Develop an understanding of the current evidence for pain neuroscience education for various clinical conditions.

-- Develop a working knowledge of pain neuroscience education as a medical provider in daily clinical practice.
+- Develop a working knowledge of using pain neuroscience education in daily clinical practice as a medical provider.

 - Enhance interdisciplinary approaches to pain management with rehabilitation professionals.